taddison/personal-site/content/blog/2020/03/getting-a-list-of-all-performance-counters-ingested-to-log-analytics/index.md

 | order by TotalVolumeGB desc
 ```

-You'll get to know which solutions are data heavy pretty fast (I'm looking at you WireData and DNSAnalytics).
+You'll get to know which solutions are data heavy pretty fast (I'm looking at you [Wire Data] and [DNS Analytics]).
 Something I've recently spent some time on is performance counters - after the `Perf` data type crept to the top of the list, so I drilled into that with the `_BilledSize` property:

 ```kql
 Perf